Adribom/dgm-2026.1/README.md

 - Google Colab (for training and experiments)

 ## Expected results.
+We expect to verify that the fine-tuning techniques were indeed helpful into adjusting the addressed problem, and that will be verified using the proposed evaluation metrics:
+- CLIP - measurement of similarity (prompt, image)
+- Attribute Binding Evaluation
+- VQA-based evaluation - usage of vision language model to answer questions and compare with expected results
+- Human evaluation - realism and subtle failures
+- Compositional benchmarks - success rate of correct binding

 ## Proposal for evaluating the synthesis results.
 CLIP Score: measuring the semantic alignment between generated images and input prompts